How to Set a Volleyball Correctly (11-Step Guide)

 The setter holds one of the most important positions on the court.

-Not only do they take the majority of sets and second hits, they’re also expected to function as one of the on-court leaders.
+Not only do they take the majority of sets and second hits, they’re also expected to function as a court leader.

-While there are many intangible qualities to look for in a great setter, the most important aspect of a setter is the ability to provide great sets to the team’s attackers.
+While there are many intangible qualities to look for in a great setter (including patience, leadership, mental toughness, etc), the most important aspect of a setter is the ability to provide great sets to the team’s attackers.

 It’s vital that a setter learns how to set a volleyball with good technique to ensure consistent and reliable sets for their teammates.